 Quick Facts About Communication Choice

-And Why the ASHA Proposals are Both Dangerous and Flawed
+And Why the ASHA Statements are Both Dangerous and Flawed

 - Individuals with disabilities who cannot speak due to various neurological and motor conditions, including autism, are the most vulnerable and isolated members of society.
 Effective communication is essential to dignity, health, safety, education, inclusion, independence, and self-determination.
 Non-speaking and unreliably speaking children and adults need access to effective augmentative and alternative communication (AAC) in order to participate and thrive in their lives and communities.

-- A small committee within the American Speech-Language-Hearing Association (ASHA) has proposed the organization take steps to prevent some people with disabilities from accessing their preferred and only effective means of communication.
+- A small committee within the American Speech-Language-Hearing Association (ASHA) proposed that the organization take steps to prevent some people with disabilities from accessing their preferred and only effective means of communication.
 On June 1, 2018, an ad hoc committee proposed that ASHA adopt statements condemning two AAC training methodologies that teach individuals with motor-based communication disabilities how to type independently.
-The proposed ASHA statements are here and here.
+The final ASHA statements are here.

 - On July 16, 2018, a coalition of 23 national nonprofit civil rights and disability advocacy organizations asked ASHA’s Board of Directors to withdraw the flawed and dangerous proposals.
 Some disability organizations wrote their own letters as well, including the Autistic Self Advocacy Network and TASH.
 Hundreds of individuals, many with disabilities, wrote in protest too.